usmanswa1/images-gallery/README.md

 ---

 ### **4️⃣ Create a `metadata.json` File**
-This file will store image metadata such as filenames and paths.
+This file will store image metadata such as filenames and paths e.g. data.json can be used as an example.
 Create a file named `metadata.json` inside `backend/` and initialize it with an empty list:
 ```json
 []
 ```